 Next, we ask if MOMs can be used to improve {\em both} batch size and throughput.
-From our results shown in Figure~\ref{fig:case_study_all}, training with quantization and gradient checkpointing are the most promising as they achieve the highest maximum throughput among all MOMs.
-Therefore, we apply those two MOMs on various Bert model sizes to see if they improve the maximum throughput.
+From our results shown in \autoref{fig:case_study_all}, training with quantization and gradient checkpointing are the most promising as they achieve the highest maximum throughput among all MOMs.
+Therefore, we apply these two MOMs on various Bert model sizes to see if they improve the maximum throughput.
 We first conduct experiments on Bert models with 36 layers and 48 layers.
-As shown in Figure~\ref{fig:bert_36_48}, for Bert with 36 layers, the maximum training throughput with gradient checkpointing marginally exceeds that of the original.
+As shown in \autoref{fig:case_study2}, for Bert with 36 layers, the maximum training throughput with gradient checkpointing marginally exceeds that of the original.
 For the Bert 48 model, both training with quantization and checkpointing improve throughput, improving maximum throughput by 80.1\% (38.7 vs 69.7) and 32.3\% (38.7 vs 51.2) respectively.

-Based on our findings, we hypothesize that MOMs are more advantageous for larger models.
-To verify our hypothesis, we experiment with Bert models of various widths (hidden size ranges from 384 to 1920) and depths (layer number ranges from 8 to 62) and investigate the max throughput while training using MOMs.
-As shown in Figure~\ref{fig:bert_model_size}, for both the original training and training with different MOMs, the maximum throughput decreases as model size increases (either depth or width).
-Additionally, the original training outperforms the memory optimized ones when model size is relatively small, and there is a critical point in model size where a certain MOM starts to increase throughput.
-Concretely, only when the Bert model is deeper than 34 layers or is wider than 1344 with respect to the hidden size do MOMs start to display benefits for training speed.